aaronpk/Device-Flow-Proxy-Server/README.md

 Enter the base URL of where this service is running, and add a random secret to the config file.

+The config file assumes [Redis](https://redis.io) is installed on the same machine on the default port.
+You will need to install Redis if it is not already on your system.

 Define your OAuth server's authorization endpoint and token endpoint URL.

 Usage